 Numerical response models were constructed for time series with a minimum of 11 years of concurrent predator and prey data (see supplemental material of Cury et al. 2011 for justification).
 Sardine data were modeled with predator productivity only for years after sardine were no longer “ecologically extinct” in the system (Sydeman et al. 2001), as measured by the first time sardine showed up consistently in predator diets during the timeseries (i.e., 1991-1992; e.g., Thayer and Sydeman 2007, Lowry and Carretta 1999).
 We used Generalized Additive Models (GAMs) to determine predator-prey relationships since this nonparametric approach makes no a priori assumptions about the form of the functional relationships.
+Models utilized a Gaussian distribution and identity link and smooth functions were estimated with penalized regression splines as implemented in R package mgcv (Wood 2008).
+We limited GAM smoothing (effective degrees of freedom = 3) to prevent model over-fitting and to correspond to a biologically realistic set of forcing-response relationships (linear, dome-shaped, sigmoidal).
 To quantify thresholds, a change-point analysis was performed on the predicted GAM values (sequential t-tests that find the most likely point at which the slope of predator productivity changes in relation to prey abundance; Cury et al. 2011).
 A bootstrap analysis was used to calculate confidence intervals of the threshold (Cury et al. 2011).
 Variance in predator productivity was calculated for each prey abundance grouping (every 0.5 from -1.5 to 1.5 standard deviations in prey abundance; there were too few data points above and below these bounds).
 An F-test was used to test for significant differences in variance from low to high levels of prey abundance.

 Models were generated for each predator-prey combination and then combined further since all functional relationships followed a Type II pattern (Table A2, Fig. A1).
 Models were constructed for 1) each main predator taxa (seabirds, marine mammals, or large fish) and all prey combined, 2) all predators with each separate prey type, and 3) all predators and all prey types combined by region, to elucidate patterns among approaches.
 Ultimately, we included data for nine predator species representing 17 time series from ten sites within the southern and central regions of the CCE (Table A2) which consumed the four focal prey types listed above (626 data points between 1975 and 2013).
 Some additional datasets were excluded due to inadequate overlapping predator and prey data points.
 We did not include predator indices other than “productivity” (e.g., predator foraging effort, foraging success) or data that were modeled rather than observed (e.g., hake and albacore recruitment; Table A3, Fig. A2).